pendenga/log/README.md

-# Echo Logger
+# Pendenga's PSR Logger for Dev

-Use this logger in dev areas to just echo all the log output.
+Use EchoLogger in dev areas to just echo all the log output.
 I found myself writing this class over and over in my dev work, so I thought I'd just standardize it for inclusion as a package.

 NOTE: This is not recommended for production use.